Digital Asset Management Taxonomy: 7 Best Practices for your DAM

 Take a look at this tutorial from CareerFoundry for more details.
 While it focuses on website design, the technique works well for designing DAM taxonomy as well.

-After you’ve developed a draft for taxonomy, you can come back to testing.
-Ask users to search for assets in your DAM and let you know what they think.
+After you’ve developed a draft for your DAM taxonomy, you can come back to testing.
+Ask users to search for assets in your DAM platform and let you know what they think.
 You could even create a form for reporting gaps or other issues in the taxonomy.
 Make sure your reporters share their department, so you can see if a specific departmental taxonomy is working well or needs improvement.

 These reports can help you see where assets might need to be moved, where you may need a different preferred term, or where you may need to add synonyms.
 It may take a few rounds of testing to get a system that matches your users’ needs, but in the end you’ll have a clear, easy-to-search taxonomy.